Mould vs Mildew: How to Tell the Difference (Field Guide)

 Identifying Mildew

-Mildew is essentially early-stage mould that remains on the surface.
-It is a surface fungus that does not penetrate deep into materials.
+Mildew is essentially early-stage surface fungus that remains on the surface.
+It does not penetrate deep into materials.

 - Color: Usually starts white or gray and turns yellow, brown, or black as it ages.